Relationships

 Create prevention rules together

 Discuss specifically what to do next time the same situation arises.
 One simple rule works best.
 For example, "Step out of the room when voices start rising."
+The rule is only effective when both parties agree to it.
+A rule imposed by one side feels controlling and will not be followed.

 When Repair Is Difficult

 If the same argument recurs three or more times, consider professional help.
 About 70% of couples who tried counseling reported improvement, and early consultation speeds recovery.
+If counseling feels like too big a step, having a trusted mutual friend listen from a neutral position is another option.
+When consulting friends, it is important to frame things as "I feel this way" rather than speaking negatively about your partner.

 Key Takeaways